 Discuss with your pool shop.
 We can also provide more information on the white film and how to get rid of it.
-Have the pool shop check for Total Dissolved Solids (TDS) and the Saturation Index (SI) too.
-Usually a flocculating agent will do the job.
+Usually, a flocculating agent will do the job.
 Note there are two Types: Aluminium Sulphate and Synthetic Polymer and either one may work.
 You may need to try both.
 If not successful then it may be that TDS is too high and the pool needs to be partially emptied to remove water and some of the TDS and replaced with clean, water.
 Only further testing will confirm this last approach as being needed.

-In a nutshell there are remedies to overcome these issues and in some cases they are straight forward.
+In a nutshell there are remedies to overcome these issues and, in some cases, they are straight forward.
 In others more detective work and some trial and error is needed to get you pool back to being in tip top condition.
-Do not let you pool just sit and get worse as the longer it's left the more difficult it can be to fix.
+Do not let you pool just sit and get worse as the longer it left the more difficult it can be to fix.